bullhorn/rest-api-docs/source/includes/entityref/paybill/_salestaxrate.md

 # Pay and Bill - SalesTaxRate

-An [effective-dated entity](../index.html#effective-dated-entity) that represents a sales tax rate.
+An [effective-dated entity](../index.html#effective-dated-entity) that specifies the percentage or fixed rate at which sales tax is applied, including details on the applicable region and effective periods.

 CRUD Access - CREATE, READ, UPDATE, DELETE